Swamibhuvanesan/LLM-project/README.md

 ## License

-This project is licensed under the Apache 2.0.
+This project is licensed under the MIT License.

 ## Acknowledgements